kristofrabay/embeddings/README.md

 In this project I'm exploring some NLP techniques.
 1. Document similarity (use case: recommend movies)
+2. Visualization of meaning of words using t-SNE or PCA
 2. Text classification using pretrained word vectors (use case: article labeling)

 I'm using Google's pretrained word2vec model that contains 3 million words.